 The Aeropress isn’t winning any design awards, but if we’re talking convenience and portability, there’s nothing better.
 Don’t forget that you’ll still get a quality brew thanks to the innovative process it uses.

-The Chemex isn’t a fast way to make coffee, and you can forget about traveling with it, but it’s a beautiful way to make pleasant tasting pour-over coffee (that you can control with precision).
+The Chemex isn’t a fast way to make coffee, and you can forget about travelling with it, but it’s a beautiful way to make pleasant-tasting pour-over coffee (that you can control with precision).
 If you’re the type who likes to entertain a crowd, and you’ve got an eye for good design, the Chemex will keep you happy.
 Read our full review of the Chemex here.

 Our winner?
 For us – it’s got to be the AeroPress.

 This clever gadget has world championships dedicated to it all over the world.
 That says something about its following.
-Perfect for the traveling coffee lovers and home brewer alike.
+Perfect for travelling coffee lovers and home brewers alike.
 Not the best for large groups.
 But who wants to share their damn coffee, anyway?
 Not me.